5 Home Improvement Projects to Do If You’re Trying to Sell Your House

 For example, recent natural disasters have increased demand for labor and certain housing materials, which may account for part of the reason some projects don’t have as much potential to make returns this year.

 But buyers might go for updates that add pizazz.
 So you could focus on those to get the best price when you sell your home.
-If you’re trying to budget for some improvements, you can check SoFi’s renovation calculator to get an idea of how much you might spend.
+If you’re trying to budget for some improvements, you can check SoFi’s home improvement cost calculator to get an idea of how much you might spend.

 So, what projects should you concentrate on when you’re preparing house for sale?
 One organization that has its pulse on the best home renovation objects is Remodeling, a magazine targeting the construction industry.
 The organization annually publishes a “Cost vs. Value” report to help sellers get the most for their homes.